 Under the Revised Implementing Rules and Regulations of REIT Act of 2009, section 4c, the Company shall present a computation of its distributable dividend taking into consideration requirements under the provisions of the Act and the Rule.
 Distributable income is not a measure of performance under the PFRS.
-The REIT entity is required to distribute at least 90% of its annual income as dividends to its investors.
-For the year ended December 31, 2021 the distributable income is the same with the net income which amounted to P1,855.1 million.
-The required dividend to be declared by the company is P1,699 million for the year 2021, the
+For the nine months ended September 30, 2023, the distributable income amounted to \$\mathbb{P}721.4\$ million, and \$P1.855.1\$ on December 31, 2022.